cgruver/okd4-single-node-cluster/docs/index.md

     virsh pool-autostart default
     virsh pool-start default

-Set up bridged networking:

-The following assumes that your NIC is `eno1`

-Create a bridge device named `br0` over the primary NIC.
-Substitute your IP configuration below.

-1. Edit /etc/sysconfig/network-scripts/ifcfg-br0

-       STP="yes"
-       BRIDGING_OPTS="priority=32768"
-       TYPE="Bridge"
-       PROXY_METHOD="none"
-       BROWSER_ONLY="no"
-       BOOTPROTO="none"
-       IPADDR="10.11.11.10"      # This should be the IP address of your snc-host PREFIX="24"
-       GATEWAY="10.11.11.1"      # This should be the IP address of your router DNS1="10.11.11.1"         # This should be the IP address of your router, or external DNS server DEFROUTE="yes"
-       IPV4_FAILURE_FATAL="no"
-       IPV6INIT="no"
-       NAME="br0"
-       DEVICE="br0"
-       ONBOOT="yes"

-1. Edit /etc/sysconfig/network-scripts/ifcfg-br0_slave_1

-       TYPE="Ethernet"
-       NAME="br0 slave 1"
-       DEVICE="eno1"
-       ONBOOT="yes"
-       BRIDGE="br0"

-1. Edit /etc/sysconfig/network-scripts/ifcfg-eno1

-       NAME=eno1
-       DEVICE=eno1
-       ONBOOT=no
-       NETBOOT=yes
-       IPV6INIT=no
-       TYPE=Ethernet
-       PROXY_METHOD=none
-       BROWSER_ONLY=no

-1. Restart networking and make sure everything is working properly:

-       systemctl restart network.service

 Create an SSH key pair: (Take the defaults for all of the prompts, don't set a key password)

     ssh-keygen